-2. Sit ups: This is a test of the muscular endurance of the trunk including abdominal muscles and hip flexors.
+1. Sit-ups: This is a test of the muscular endurance of the trunk including the abdominal muscles and hip flexors.
 This is an important factor in a use of force scenario and minimizing lower back problems.
 Example: Gaining control of a suspect.

-The applicant starts by lying on their back, knees bent at approximately 90 degrees, feet flat on the ground, and their hands behind the head with their fingers interlaced.
-Their feet will be held firmly in place.
-For a repetition to be counted the applicant must touch their knees with their elbows or break the plane of the knees with their elbows and then return to the lying position so that the shoulder blades touch the ground.
-During the exercise the applicant must be completed in 1 minute.
+The applicant starts by lying on their back, knees bent at approximately 90°, feet flat on the ground, and their hands behind the head with their fingers interlaced.
+Their feet will be firmly held in place.
+For a repetition to be counted, the applicant must touch their knees with their elbows and then return to the lying position so that the shoulder blades touch the ground.
+During the exercise, the applicant may not raise their hips or "kip" and they may only rest in the "up" position.
+The required number of repetitions must be completed.

-3. 300 Meter run: This is a measure of anaerobic power.
+2. 300 Meter Run: This is a measure of anaerobic power.
 This is an important factor in exerting short bursts of energy.
-Example: a foot pursuit.
+Example: A foot pursuit.

-The applicant must complete a 300 meter course in the required time of 66 seconds.
+The applicant must complete a 300 meter course in the required time.
+On a standard 440 yard track, this is approximately 3/4 of the way around the track.

-4. Push-ups: This is a measure of dynamic upper body strength.
-This is an important part of any physical exertion scenario.
-Example: Gaining physical control of a suspect.
+3. Push-ups: This is a measure of dynamic upper body strength.
+This is an important part of any dynamic physical exertion scenario.
+Example: Gaining physical control of a suspect or clearing a roadway.

 The applicant starts in a kneeling position in order to set their hands, palms down on the ground, approximately shoulder width apart.
-The legs are then extended straight back with the feet together or up to 6" apart.
-The applicant flexes the arm at the elbow until the upper part of the arm becomes parallel to the ground.
-The applicant then returns to the up position with a straight or soft lock of the elbows.
-The applicant must remain in a straight plank position from their head to their heels.
-The applicant may only rest in the up position.
+The legs are then extended straight back with the feet together or up to six inches apart.
+The applicant flexes their arms at the elbow until the upper part of the arm (Humerus) becomes parallel to the ground.
+This is approximately three inches off of the ground.
+The applicant then returns to the up position with a straight or "soft lock" of the elbows.
+The applicant must remain in the straight plank position from their head to their heels.
+The applicant may only rest in the up position only.
+There is no time limit on this test event.
 No other part of the applicant's body may touch the ground during the test event or they fail.